 Reverse Mortgage Lenders

 At first glance, reverse mortgages seem too good to be true; however, many reverse mortgage lenders work hard to ensure their clients, age 62 and older, obtain good terms.
 These programs convert home equity built up over a lifetime into cash that can be used for anything in retirement.
-The is very similar to financing for law firms.

 What is a Reverse Mortgage?